 I’m so glad I was not a judge, because I wouldn’t have been able to pick a winner.
 All 6 teams had innovative ideas that all would be possible to implement and would help many people.

-So who won?
 The team that received the check from President Clinton was NanoHealth.
-NanoHealth specialises in chronic disease management providing holistic services at most affordable price to slum-dwellers at their doorstep.
-NanoHealth team is convinced that intervention at any one point in the disease value chain is not enough to have a meaningful impact in the life of patients and their families.
-NanoHealth aims to solve the problem of under-diagnosis, poor treatment and compliance by creating a network of health workers (called “Saathi” meaning “a friend”) and equipping them with “Dox-in-Box”, a diagnostic tool which can take vitals and risk-profile the patients for diabetes and hypertension.
+NanoHealth specializes in chronic disease management providing holistic services at the most affordable prices to slum-dwellers at their doorstep.
+NanoHealth team is convinced that intervention at any one point in the disease value chain is not enough to have a meaningful impact on the life of patients and their families.
+NanoHealth aims to solve the problem of under-diagnosis, poor treatment, and compliance by creating a network of health workers (called “Saathi” meaning “a friend”) and equipping them with “Dox-in-Box”, a diagnostic tool which can take vitals and risk-profile the patients for diabetes and hypertension.
 Saathi with the Dox-in-Box also provides monitoring services after a doctor within the NanoHealth network confirms the disease in a patient.
-By adding Doctors & Pharmacies to its network, NanoHealth becomes a one-step shop for all services related to Chronic Disease Management.
+By adding Doctors & Pharmacies to its network, NanoHealth becomes a one-stop-shop for all services related to Chronic Disease Management.